Randomness is valid at large numbers

 A similar situation appears in distribution of prime numbers.
 Prime numbers are positive integers larger than 1: they are dividable only by 1 and themselves.
 All primes except 2 and 5 should end in a last digit ($j$) of 1, 3, 7, or 9.
-In mathematics, the last digits are believed (without a proof) to be randomly or evenly distributed when numbers are large enough \cite{Granville}.
+In mathematics, the last digits are believed (without a proof) to be random or evenly distributed when numbers are large enough \cite{Granville}.
 If the last digits of prime numbers come out with the same frequency, then the probability of the four last digits would be equal, i.e., Prob($j$) = 25$\%$ as illustrated in Fig.~\ref{fig:2}.
 The study of the distribution of prime numbers has fascinated mathematicians and physicists for many centuries \cite{Granville,Pain,Luque,Shao,Tao}.
 The distribution of prime numbers is essential to mathematics as well as physics and biology.
-Particularly in many disparate natural datasets and mathematical sequences, the leading digit ($d$) is not uniformly distributed, but instead has a biased probability as $P(d)=log_{10}(1+1/d)$ with $d = 1, 2, ..., 9$, known as the Benford’s law \cite{Pain,Luque,Shao}.
-Therefore, finding the distribution of last digits is still important.
-All primes except 2 and 5 should end in a last digit of 1, 3, 7, or 9.
-Particularly four last digits are believed (not proven yet) to be randomly or evenly distributed when numbers are large enough.
+Particularly in many disparate natural datasets and mathematical sequences, the leading digit ($d$) is not uniformly distributed, but instead has a biased probability as $P(d)=\log_{10}(1+1/d)$ with $d = 1, 2, ..., 9$, known as the Benford’s law \cite{Pain,Luque,Shao}.
+The distribution of last digits of prime numbers is another important topic: in particular, it is unclear that four last digits are random or evenly distributed when numbers are large enough.

-Here we introduce a new statistical analysis, as illustrated in Fig.~\ref{fig:3}, and clearly show that tossing coins and finding last digits of primes is intrinsically identical in statistics – they are the same problems of equally likely outcomes.
+In this article, we present experimental evidence from a statistical analysis, as highlighted in Fig.~\ref{fig:3}, indicating that tossing coins and finding last digits of primes are intrinsically {\it identical} in statistics with respect to equally likely outcomes.
+This analysis explains that randomness can be valid only at large numbers.